-It was a very small diner next door to the old Arden Dairy building and was operated by two wonderful young woman named Norma & Martha.
+It was a small diner next door to the old Arden Dairy building and was operated by two wonderful young women named Norma and Martha.

 They turned out the best home cooked meals and pies.
 I ate there most days and I think they knew it was my only good meal each day, so they heaped on good portions.

 The main cook (Norma, I can't recall her last name all these years later) drove in from Palmer each day to cook summer & winter.